JetBrains/guide/site/go/tips/kubernetes-delete-resource-from-run-button/index.md

 ---

 **How to use:**
 Click on the _Run_ button in a Kubernetes resources definition file and select the _Delete from Context "xyz" and Namespace "xyz"_ action to teardown those resources.

 **Note:** You must have the <a href="https://plugins.jetbrains.com/plugin/10485-kubernetes">Kubernetes plugin</a> provided by JetBrains installed for this action to work.

-<span class="tag is-rounded">New in 2021.1</span>